Zachary-Pearce/Pomegranate/README.md

 Pomegranate is an open source soft-core processor written in VHDL.
 The goal of Pomegranate is to provide an accessible and easy to configure processor core that can be used in a varierty of embedded systems.

 # Welcome
 First of all, welcome to Pomegranate.
 This project started as my undergraduate thesis, I wanted it to become more than I could make it on my own so I started this repository.
 The name "Pomegranate" came from a friend, a name I ended up accepting as I felt it fit the project very well.
 A pomegranate is made up of many seeds and those same seeds can also be used to grow a new pomegranate.
-In the same way, two processor can be RISC processors but be made of different modules.
+In the same way, two processors can be RISC processors but be made of different modules.

 To get started, I reccomend that you start familiarising yourself with the wiki which covers:
 - Link 1 (Pomegranate's mission, and how it seeks to achieve it)